xyproto/pixelprotocol/README.md

 <!--
-title: PiPro
+title: PixelProtocol
 favicon: spaceinvaders.ico
 -->

-# PiPro
+# PixelProtocol 3

-PixelProtocol (pipro) is a binary protocol for defining what is being sent between a GUI client and a game engine.
+PixelProtocol 3 is a simple binary protocol for defining what is being sent between a GUI client and a game engine.

 It's for implementing games where old-school looking pixel art can be appreciated.